Lucas-C/ludochaordic/content/pages/jdr-blades-in-the-dark.md

 - [Running Jobs in Blades in the Dark](http://walkingmind.evilhat.com/2018/12/17/running-jobs-in-blades-in-the-dark/)
 - [General ideas for score obstacles](https://community.bladesinthedark.com/t/general-ideas-for-score-obstacles/468/4)
-J'en ai extrait cette table d'idées d'obstacles à solution "ouverte", à surmonter par les PJs :

-1  | finding a certain person in the crowd of a masquerade ball without drawing attention to yourselves -|-
-2  | getting the warden off your back for a few minutes to talk to in private with an Ironhook inmate 3  | finding Dunvil’s secret lab in the catacombs below the church of ecstasy 4  | a well guarded elevator is the only obvious way to the lower levels of the cellar 5  | get an important piece of information out of a slumming noble 6  | place false evidence in a believable fashion
-7  | make an Iruvian scientist arriving at Gaddoc station climb into your carriage to kidnap him 8  | lure a party guest out to the balcony
-9  | get past a lightning barrier
-10 | convince someone to sign a ghost contract

 - [Your best devil’s bargains](https://community.bladesinthedark.com/t/your-best-devils-bargains/364/3)
-Voici ceux suggérés dans le jeu :

-1  | Reveal a valuable secret
-  -|-
-2  | Sacrifice coin or an item
-3  | Betray a friend or loved one
-4  | Anger a powerful enemy
-5  | Make a dangerous promise (e.g. you’ll owe someone a favor) 6  | Add heat to the crew from evidence or witnesses (*) 7  | Suffer harm

-(*) Maybe a ghost sees you and might remember ?
-Maybe an x-ray plate captured a picture of your skull ?

-En voici quelques autres extraits de cet article :

-8  | A fire catch up
-  -|-
-9  | A NPC develop a crush / an intense dislike towards you 9  | YOU fall in love / become friend with the person you're trying to sway 10 | Someone recognizes you : a past victim ?
-A bluecoat ?
-A rival gang member ?
-An accomplice from a former life ?
-An ex lover ?
-11 | Unexpected presence : an ennemy appears / wake up / notice you
-12 | A voice whispering in your head “I can help you” -> tick a clock “Bound to a Demon / Forgotten God” 13 | After you kill her, her body will drop down the cliff and the Spirit Wardens will never find her.
-Her ghost will come back to haunt you
-14 | Electroplasmic marker dust squibs.
-Victims are marked invisibly to normal sight, but blaze brightly and leave an easily traceable trail in the ghost field (*)

-(*) Decontamination requires time, fancy equipment, or involved rituals.

 ## Session 7 - 6 juin 2020